 Now find your 3D perspective view in your project browser.
-Right click, and select show camera from context menu.
+Right-click, and select show camera from the context menu.
 Now you can see your camera in plan and elevation view.

 You can move your camera and target by clicking and dragging it.
 Vertically on your elevation view, and horizontally on your plan view.